futuregrid/deprecated-teefaa/_sources/getstarted.txt

 The current version of FG Teefaa is installed on the FutureGrid resource india.futureGrid.org.
-If you have your FutureGrid account, you can get bare-metal nodes just like you get instance on Cloud.
-At We use the resource manager torque to manage and schedule a provisioning.
+If you have your FutureGrid account, you can get bare-metal nodes like you get instance on the Cloud.
+We use the Torque Resource Manager to manage and schedule provisioning.
 Thus a resource can be easily reprovisioned with the qsub command.

-To illustrate the use of FG teefaa we have chosen a simple example that provisions the Ubuntu-12.10 on two nodes of india for 5 hours.
+To illustrate the use of FG Teefaa we have chosen a simple example that provisions Ubuntu-12.10 on two nodes of india for 5 hours.
+And also, if you interested in testing OpenStack Folsom, please follow the next section.

 To achieve this, you must first login to india.futuregrid.org ::